-- 8.3.5.5 The version number, release number, modification number, and patch level of DBGEN must be disclosed.
+- 8.3.5.4 Implementations may use some form of RAID.
+The RAID level used must be disclosed for each device. - 8.3.5.5 If RAID is used in an implementation, the logical intent of its use must be disclosed.
+Three levels of usage are defined: - Base tables only: In this case only the Base Tables (see Clause 1.2) are protected by any form of RAID; - Base tables and auxiliary data structures: in addition to the protection of the base tables, implementations in this class must also employ RAID to protect all auxiliary data structures; - Everything: implementations in this usage category must employ RAID to protect all database storage, including temporary or scratch space in addition to the base tables and auxiliary data structures. - 8.3.5.6 The version number, release number, modification number, and patch level of DBGEN must be disclosed.
 Any modifications to the DBGEN (see Clause 4.2.1) source code (see Appendix B) must be disclosed.
-In the event that a program other than DBGEN was used to populate the database, it must be disclosed in its entirety. - 8.3.5.6 The database load time for the test database (see Clause 0) must be disclosed. - 8.3.5.7 The data storage ratio must be disclosed.
+In the event that a program other than DBGEN was used to populate the database, it must be disclosed in its entirety. - 8.3.5.7 The database load time for the test database (see Clause 4.3) must be disclosed.

+8.3.5.8 The data storage ratio must be disclosed.
 It is computed by dividing the total data storage of the priced configuration (expressed in GB) by the size chosen for the test database as defined in Clause 4.1.3.1.
 The ratio must be reported to the nearest 1/100th, rounded up.
-For example, a system configured with 96 disks of 2.1 GB capacity for a 100GB test database has a data storage ratio of 2.02. - Comment: For the reporting of configured disk capacity, gigabyte (GB) is defined to be 2^30 bytes.
-Since disk manufacturers typically report disk size using base ten (i.e., GB = 10^9), it may be necessary to convert the advertised size from base ten to base two.. - 8.3.5.8 The details of the database load must be disclosed, including a block diagram illustrating the overall process.
-Disclosure of the load procedure includes all steps, scripts, input and configuration files required to completely reproduce the test and qualification databases. - 8.3.5.9 Any differences between the configuration of the qualification database and the test database must be disclosed.
+For example, a system configured with 96 disks of 2.1 GB capacity for a 100GB test database has a data storage ratio of 2.02.

+Comment: For the reporting of configured disk capacity, gigabyte (GB) is defined to be 2^{30} bytes.
+Since disk manufacturers typically report disk size using base ten (i.e., GB = 10^{9}), it may be necessary to convert the advertised size from base ten to base two..

+- 8.3.5.9 The details of the database load must be disclosed, including a block diagram illustrating the overall process.
+Disclosure of the load procedure includes all steps, scripts, input and configuration files required to completely reproduce the test and qualification databases. - 8.3.5.10 Any differences between the configuration of the qualification database and the test database must be disclosed.